The changing face of lung cancer

 UC Davis Thoracic Oncology Program

-Among the largest and most comprehensive of its kind, the Thoracic Oncology Program
+Among the largest and most comprehensive of its kind, the Thoracic Oncology Program at UC Davis Cancer Center provides a wide array of clinical and research services for patients with lung cancer and other thoracic malignancies.

 The program includes nationally prominent clinicians and researchers from multiple disciplines who meet weekly to develop individualized treatment plans for each patient.
 The team includes medical oncologists, thoracic surgeons, pulmonologists, radiation oncologists, nuclear medicine specialists and radiologists.